-Tenants’ liability insurance offers tenants protection against some of the most common situations that might lead to them losing their security deposit – namely, accidental damage to a landlord’s fixtures, fittings or furniture.
-These would include items like the bath, toilet and white goods, which could prove very expensive to repair or replace if you damage them accidentally.
+Tenants’ liability insurance is specifically designed for renters.
+It offers tenants protection against some of the most common situations that might lead to them losing their security deposit – namely, accidental damage to a landlord’s fixtures, fittings or furniture.
+This includes items such as the bath, toilet and white goods, which could prove very expensive to repair or replace if damaged accidentally.

 Frequently asked questions

 What’s the difference between tenants’ liability and contents insurance?

 The main difference is that contents insurance will cover your belongings.
 If it doesn’t include tenants’ liability, it won’t cover any damage to your landlord’s belongings.